kkthaker/Harshrajsinh-Solanki/Python Project/Readme.md

 # 5.)
 Challenges:- (Means We can Extend this Project to Higher Scale Based On Real World need)
 - Detection pf NumberPlate of Objects
 - Face Detection of Person Who is Inside the Objects
-# Contact Info:-
-- For any Queries you can mail us on my Email-id:-"harshrajsinhsolanki22@gmail.com" or
 - If You Like My project Hit a Star Button.